runwayml/learn/docs/archive/overview.md

 ## Settings

-The **Settings** view has your account details, remaining credits, locally installed models, and checkpoints as well and information about Runway.
+The **Settings** view has your account details, remaining credits, locally installed models, and checkpoints as well and information about RunwayML.

 ![Input/Output View](assets/images/views/settings.jpg)